-To focus in on a few key dates or an upcoming schedule, insert a calendar in your PowerPoint.
+To focus on a few key dates or an upcoming schedule, insert a calendar in your PowerPoint.
 If you're leading a project or planning your schedule, a PowerPoint calendar can help.
 They're a great way to stay on track.

 In this tutorial, you'll learn to insert calendars in your PowerPoint presentations.
-We'll use a mix of premium templates as well as templates built into Microsoft PowerPoint and advanced custom options.
-You'll see that both of these make it easy to create calendars in PowerPoint.
+We'll use a mix of premium templates.
+We'll also explore templates built into Microsoft PowerPoint and advanced custom options.
+It's easy to insert a calendar into PowerPoint.

 For a peek at some PPT calendar templates you can use for your next calendar, study this article: